 Please note that MSC_LICENSE_FILE may be a system wide environment variable - recommended in most cases - or a user specific environment variable.
+For the configuration of environment variables please see Appendix C.

 The value of MSC_LICENSE_FILE is displayed in the settings dialog of the Simufact application under Licenses and in all cases of a license failure.
 Further more it can be reviewed using the means provided by our operation system.
-Frequently using the command line is simple and fast for this: set shows a list of all environment variables, echo $MSC_LICENSE_FILE (Windows^{TM})$ resp. echo $MSC_LICENSE_FILE (Linux^{TM})$ display just this variable.
+Frequently using the command line is simple and fast for this: set shows a list of all environment variables, echo %MSC_LICENSE_FILE% (WindowsTM) resp. echo \$MSC_LICENSE_FILE (LinuxTM) display just this variable.

 MSC_LICENSE_FILE can be set during the installation (WindowsTM) or configuration (LinuxTM, only Simufact Forming) of your Simufact application, but changing it afterwards is not supported within the Simufact applications or within MSC Licensing.
-Use the means provided by our operation system for this.
-On WindowsTM this is typically in the system control panel under system \ advanced settings.
-Search the Windows help for "environment variable".
-On LinuxTM use the initialisation files of your shell or rerun the configuration utility (Simufact Forming only).
+Use the means provided by our operation system for this, see Appendix C.